 Valley is a Gulf War veteran who graduated from West Point and served with the U.S. Army’s Berlin Brigade from 1988-1992.
 During that time, he witnessed the fall of the Berlin Wall, learned to speak German, and began his acting career in director John Schlesinger’s film The Innocent (1995) starring Anthony Hopkins.
-In addition to co-writing The Stasi Files, Valley is a published short story author and has written and directed numerous episodes of Funny or Die’s The Millionaires.
-He recently created the web series Zburg, shot in his hometown in Upstate New York.
+In addition to co-writing The Stasi Files, and hosting his podcast the Live Drop, Valley is a published short story author and has written and directed numerous episodes of Funny or Die’s The Millionaires.
+He recently created the web series ZBURG, shot in his hometown in Upstate New York.
 Valley is a three-time Screen Actors Guild Award nominee for his role in Boston Legal and is an Alumn of the Writers Guild Foundation Veterans Writing Workshop.
-He is repped by Paradigm and lives in Los Angeles.
+Mark is currently an MFA candidate for Fiction at Antioch University.
+He is repped by Paradigm and lives in Eagle Rock, CA.